crunaprotocol/cruna-protocol/README.md

 ## History

-**1.0.0-rc.4**~~~~
+**1.0.0-rc.4**
 - Add flag to specify that a vault has been deployed to a main network since it is not possible to know that on chain
 - Allow developers to plug untrusted plugins.
-This is useful for testing and for plugins that are not meant to be used in production
+This is essential for testing, and useful to test plugins on testnets before deploying them on mainnet
-- Transfers by untrusted plugins can be executed only if the vault has not been deployed on a main network
+- To avoid security issues, transfers by untrusted plugins can be executed only on testnets

 **1.0.0-rc.3**
 - Plugins are now deployed by the NFT, not by the manager.
 This avoids issues when deploying plugins that supports IERC6551Account